About arc42

 6. Runtime View

-This section describes how the main components of the YOVI system collaborate at runtime to support user authentication, match management, gameplay, bot interaction, and statistics retrieval.
+This section describes how the main components of the YOVI system collaborate at runtime to support user authentication, match management, gameplay, bot interaction, statistics retrieval, and real-time online multiplayer sessions.
 The scenarios below are derived directly from the system’s architecture and message flows, using JSON/YEN as the canonical representation of game states.

 All communication between the React Frontend (running in the user’s browser) and backend services goes through the Nginx API Gateway, which routes requests to the appropriate service based on URL paths.